omarjmedina/instagram_post_likes/README.md

 # Instagram Likes Analysis

 ## Project Overview
 This project analyzed Instagram likes across different content categories to uncover engagement trends.
-Using Python (`pandas`, `seaborn`, `matplotlib`), we simulated, cleaned, visualized, and statistically analyzed the data to gain insights into content performance.
+On this repository there is an uploaded **Jupyter Notebook file**, using Python (`pandas`, `seaborn`, `matplotlib`), we simulated, cleaned, visualized, and statistically analyzed the data to gain insights into content performance.

 ## Process & Challenges